 An emergency savings account should be used for just that: a true emergency.
 It provides a cushion when you’ve suffered a severe blow to your finances.
 It’s not meant to cover the gaps because you forgot to budget for new tires (a non-recurring expense) even though yours already had 50,000 miles on them.

 When should you use your emergency fund and how much should you save?
 Our advice is different than the standard “3-6 months of expenses” response.
-Check out what we recommend here.
+Check out our post Why I Hate The Three Month’s Emergency Fund Rule here.

 Want to get a better handle on your expenses and get a plan for your money while you’re at it?
 Check out our Eureka sessions.
 Leave this two-hour, one-on-one coaching session with a plan for all your expenses and will transform the way you think about your finances.
 Learn more about our Eureka sessions for professionals, couples, and small business owners here.